Book Review: The Other Woman

 Book Summary

 Adam falls in love with Emily.
-Emily is completely smitten with Adam.
-However, a very important woman in Adam’s life dislikes Emily to some extent.
-His mother is always there, a threatening presence ready to take her down.
+And Emily is completely smitten with Adam.
+However, a very important woman in Adam’s life dislikes Emily somewhat.
+But his mother is always there, a threatening presence ready to take her down.
 Adam’s mother is obviously jealous of any woman who comes into her son’s life.

 But Adam is blind to his mother’s cruelty.
 He simply refuses to see it.
 You choose your mate, not their parents or relatives.
-But trouble will brew if your fiancรฉ’s mother hates you.
-Emily comes to realize that Adam’s mother will go to great lengths to break them up.
-She takes great pleasure in making sure that Emily looks bad in Adam’s eyes.
-She will lie and she will threaten.
+But trouble will brew if your fiancé’s mother hates you.

 But the real question is: Just how far is this woman willing to go?